phoenix-rtos/phoenix-rtos-doc/coding/index.md

-The License Identifier specifies the selected license and it can be assigned identifier of one of the standard open source license as defined at the [SPDX List](https://spdx.org/licenses/) for open source products or `Phoenix-Commercial` for commercial products.
+The License Identifier specifies the selected license and it can be assigned identifier of one of the standard open source license as defined at the [SPDX List](https://spdx.org/licenses/) for open source products or `LicenseRef-Phoenix-Systems-Commercial` for commercial products.
 The statement `SPDX-License-Identifier:` precedes the license identifier.

 For open source products, the default license selected by Phoenix Systems is BSD-3-Clause license for which the SPDX defines identifier: `BSD-3-Clause`.